 The flip side is true for runners who lift

-It’s also been observed that weightlifting has a negative effect on running economy, which measures how efficient & productive a runner’s use of their energy is.
+It has also been observed that weightlifting has a negative effect on running economy, which measures how efficient & productive a runner’s use of their energy is.
 (6)

 Sports studies have shown that a runner’s performance is impaired for up to six hours following a resistance/strength training workout.

 And if the runner is training both weightlifting & running on the same day, then their performance will be poorer than normal the following day too.

 Earlier I mentioned how delayed onset – muscle soreness is a common problem following leg day.

 Well, I found some things that can help ease the discomfort of sore muscles.